 I really enjoy the challenge of branding a new company from scratch.
 It is a big responsibility, but if you are able to execute it well the hard work pays off.
 Besides branding, I also enjoy creating advertisements.
-It is amazing to be part of the process that tackles the challenge of coming up with a concept, which is a perfect balance of being on brand and catching readers off guard, that sparks interest and builds brand/product awareness.
+It is amazing to be part of the process that tackles the challenge of coming up with a concept, which is a perfect balance of being on-brand and catching readers off guard, that sparks interest and builds brand/product awareness.
 To quote Don Draper of Mad Men, “Advertising is based on thing: happiness.
 And do you know what happiness is?
 Happiness is…” I like supporting Vive’s clients by depicting “that happiness” in terms of their business and the target audiences’ needs.

 - Describe what it means to be a visual craftsman.

 To me, a visual craftsman is one who loves all aspects of the visual creation process.
-I am passionate about design, photography, video and web design.
+I am passionate about design, photography, video, and web design.
 I enjoy being able to craft something unique using my knowledge and adoration of all of these mediums.
 A visual craftsman is a one-person band who can tackle any visual or creative task thrown their way.
 They are nimble on their feet, but still are able to show each project the proper love and care it deserves.

-Passionate: Everything I have a strong interest for I will approach with passion, from a hobby to my profession.
+Passionate: Everything I have a strong interest in I will approach with passion, from a hobby to my profession.
 When it comes to design, it is what I believe I was always supposed to do.
 I come into Vive every day with a new challenge and I love every second of it.

 Headstrong: When I have a goal in my head, I am going to try and sometimes fail until I achieve it.
 Whether that is figuring out a perfect color combination or making something in Photoshop.
 If I do not know the answer or see the method to achieve a goal, I will keep going until I can do it…and do it well.

 Fun: I always try to have the balance of work hard, play hard.
 When it comes to designing at work, if it’s all work and no play, then it becomes difficult to think outside of the box and come up with great ideas.
-I have been lucky to have breaks in the work day to talk about the weekend or laugh with my co-workers.
+I have been lucky to have breaks in the workday to talk about the weekend or laugh with my co-workers.
 It has already benefitted me with inspiration for my next project.